www.weldreality.com.

 Thanks

-to poor manufacturing practices you had better take a fire extinguisher with
+to poor manufacturing practices maybe you should take a fire extinguisher with

 you on your next bus trip: